layik/layik.github.io/articles/rollup.md

 [Home](https://layik.github.io) | About | Current
 <hr/>

-# Rolling up React Component Library
+# Rolling up a React Component Library
 This article is an attempt at helping you bundle together your React (with JSX) component library as a single file to use in HTML files.

 ## Who should read this?